 Documentation of any dissenting opinion(s) if consensus cannot be reached

-Operation and Maintenance requirements and how neglect alters performanceAncillary Benefits and Unintended Consequences
+Operation and Maintenance requirements and how neglect alters the practice effectiveness estimates

+A brief summary of BMP implementation and maintenance cost estimates, when this data is available through existing literature

+Ancillary Benefits and Unintended Consequences

 The scope of the BMP Expert Panels is to develop definitions and loading or effectiveness estimates for nutrient- and sediment-reducing technologies and practices.
 However, Panel members will be expected to identify any ancillary benefits or unintended consequences beyond impacts on nitrogen, phosphorus and sediment loads.
 This expectation will be included in the Panel’s charge.
 Examples include increased, or reduced, air emissions and changes to habitat.
 It is recognized that an expanded analyses into ancillary benefits or unintended consequences could be a significant and useful contribution to the final Panel report.
 Therefore, if there is interest to develop and provide such information, a request must be submitted to the Panel Chair and to the sponsoring GIT Chair and Vice Chair.
 If approved, the requesting party will be responsible for drafting such document that will serve as an appendix to the final Panel report.

 The appendix will include the authors involved in the analyses, as well as the finalization date.
-It is anticipated that further research into any ancillary benefits or unintended consequences will be conducted in concurrence with the Panel itself; however, this assumption does not preclude the development of such an appendix after the Panel report is final.
+It is anticipated that further research into any ancillary benefits or unintended consequences will be conducted concurrent with the Panel itself; however, this assumption does not preclude the development of such an appendix after the Panel report is final.

 It is important to note that the purpose of the Panels is not to incentivize or promote the use of any BMP; it’s to increase the understanding of the nutrient and sediment reductions associated with these practices.
 In addition, any appendix on ancillary benefits or unintended consequences does not change the definitions and loading or effectiveness estimates for nutrient- and sediment-reducing technologies and practices in the final Panel report.
 State and local governments may then consider both the definitions and effectiveness estimates from the main panel report, as well as from the appendix, when deciding upon which technologies and practices they intend to select, fund, and implement within their respective jurisdictions.
 Data applicability